The Theory of Economic Complexity: The Single Capability Model

-From top left to bottom right, we start with the $Y_{cp}$ matrix, which the output matrix, the RCA matrix $R_{cp}$ which estimates the specialization of each economy in each activity, the binary specialization matrix $M_{cp}$, and the stochastic square matrix $M_{cc'}$ from which we derive $ECI$.
-The output matrix $Y_{cp}$ shows a nested pattern.
-This is the tendency for the rows that are less filled to be subsets of the rows that are more filled.
+From top left to bottom right, we start with the output matrix ($Y_{cp}$), the specialization or RCA matrix ($R_{cp}$), the binary specialization matrix $M_{cp}$, and the complexity matrix $M_{cc'}$ from which we derive $ECI$.
+The output matrix $Y_{cp}$ shows a nested pattern, which is a tendency for the rows that are less filled to be subsets of the rows that are more filled.
 Nestedness is a well-known feature of matrices summarizing the geography of fine-grained economic activities, such as exports by country and product, employment by city and industry, or patents by city and technology~\cite{bustos_dynamics_2012}.
-This example shows how the matrix transformations simplify the complexity of the $Y_{cp}$ matrix, reducing it to a couple of clusters with above and below average probability of having a capability.
-But the high level of symmetry of this case limits our ability to explore more interesting properties of the method, such as the ability to separate capability endowments from simple measures of diversity.
+It is also a common feature of bipartite networks in ecology (e.g. pollinator networks or geographic specialization networks\cite{mariani_nestedness_2019,almeida2008consistent}).
+This example shows how these transformations simplify $Y_{cp}$, reducing it to a couple of clusters with above and below average probability of having a capability.
+Yet, the symmetry of this example limits our ability to explore key properties of the method, such as the ability to separate capabilities from simple measures of diversity.
 For that, we need to consider other cases.\\

 Next, we focus on the case where the number of economies is odd and the number of activities is even (and where the averages of $r$ and $q$ are still their medians).
 For example, $N_c=5$ and $N_p=6$.
-This example is interesting, because unlike in the previous case where the diversity of economies and the ubiquity of activities was constant, in this case only the ubiquity of activities remains fixed.
+This example is interesting, because unlike in the previous case where the diversity of economies and the ubiquity of activities was constant, here only the ubiquity of activities remains fixed.
 This example is important because it will teach us about the ability of $ECI$ to recover $r_c$, even when the most diverse economy is the one that has a probability of having a capability equal to the average ($r_c=\langle r \rangle$) (it is actually specialized in all activities).\\

 In this \emph{odd-even} case, $M_{cp}$ is given by:\\

 \\

 which for $N_c=5$ and $N_p=6$ results in the binary specialization matrix that is completely filled on the third row (so the matrix is no longer symmetric): \\ Clearly the most diverse economy is the one in the third row, which is specialized in all activities.\\